 The public can visit it for free: this much is true.
 But this is largely subject to pre-booking requirements and they will be turfed out at 6 pm.
 Night-time accessibility, with the opportunity to view the twinkling lights of London, is reserved for customers paying for cocktails or a slap-up meal.

 Not quite the public park that was promised.
-Instead, a private recreational space, available to those who can afford it.
+Instead, it’s a private recreational space, available to those who can afford it.

 Criticisms have also been levelled at the use of space in the Sky Garden, favouring bar and restaurant space, which generates revenue, over green space.
 Some have gone as far as to liken the Sky Garden to an airport terminal building.